Taiko2k/Tauon/docs/usage.md

 ### Upgrading / Moving

-New in v1.9.2: When proram is installed to program files / via installer, files are kept in a dedicated location. ~/.tauonmb-user on Linux and ~\Music\TauonMusicBox on Windows.
+When proram is installed to program files / via installer, files are kept in a dedicated location. ~/.tauonmb-user on Linux and ~\Music\TauonMusicBox on Windows.

 For portable installations: